 Deliverables from the study will include a detailed guidebook with development steps specifically tailored for the City of Raleigh and a more generalized approach to the integration of the currently NCDOT managed traffic signal systems in the eastern municipalities.
 This guidebook will lean on the existing work from the Western Wake Traffic Signal System Integration Study when reviewing recent system integrations from around the nation to consider best practices that could be applied to our region while allowing for future expansion of the Raleigh ATMS.
 Any necessary agreements to share system data, maintenance responsibilities and access, and assign legal liabilities will also be expected.
 This study is anticipated to begin in FY 2026 and conclude in FY 2027.
+Modification #1 to this document reduced the FY 26 budget for this study and increased the FY 27 anticipated budget for this study.

 Eastern Wake ITS Study Budget PL funds STBG funds Match Additional Member

-FY 26 САМРО 100,000 80,000 20,000
+FY 26 САМРО 50,000 40,000 10,000

-FY 27 САМРО 150,000 120,000 30,000
+FY 27 САМРО 200,000 160,000 40,000

 Total FY 2026+FY 27 250,000